julienherrero/awesome-list/README.md

 - [Jintin/KBuilder](https://github.com/Jintin/KBuilder) - KBuilder help you to generate builder pattern related class in Kotlin
 - [Jintin/KFactory](https://github.com/Jintin/KFactory) - KFactory is a library to build simple factory patterns easily leverage on KSP(Kotlin Symbol Processing).
 - [Jintin/TypedBundle](https://github.com/Jintin/TypedBundle) - Type safe Bundle for Android development
-- [JunkFood02/Seal](https://github.com/JunkFood02/Seal) - 🦭 Video/Audio Downloader for Android, based on yt-dlp, designed with Material You
+- [JunkFood02/Seal](https://github.com/JunkFood02/Seal) - 🦭 Video/Audio Downloader for Android, based on yt-dlp
 - [JuulLabs/kable](https://github.com/JuulLabs/kable) - Kotlin Asynchronous Bluetooth Low-Energy
 - [K1rakishou/Fuck-Storage-Access-Framework](https://github.com/K1rakishou/Fuck-Storage-Access-Framework) - Fuck Storage Access Framework (or just FSAF) is a handy library that hides away from you all the annoying parts of the Storage Access Framework (like DocumentTrees / DocumentIds / DocumentFiles / DocumentContracts and other bullshit) leaving only an API that is similar to good-old Java File API
 - [KSSidll/Arru](https://github.com/KSSidll/Arru) - An application for expenditure tracking/analysis